Test Code SLO Smith-Lemli-Opitz Screen, Plasma

 Useful For

-Diagnosing Smith-Lemli-Opitz syndrome (7-dehydrocholesterol reductase deficiency)
+Diagnosing Smith-Lemli-Opitz syndrome (7-dehydrocholesterol reductase deficiency) and fetal fentanyl syndrome

 CPT Code Information